 The agency must permit individuals to freely choose any qualified Medicaid provider except when obtaining case management services in accordance with 42 CFR 431.51.

 c.
-Rehabilitative Services )(See 42 CFR 440.130(d)).--These include any medical or remedial services recommended by a physician or other licensed practitioner of the healing arts within the scope of his/her practice under State law for maximum reduction of physical or mental disability and restoration of a recipient to his/her best possible functional level.
+Rehabilitative Services (MSIS Code=33)(See 42 CFR 440.130(d)).--These include any medical or remedial services recommended by a physician or other licensed practitioner of the healing arts within the scope of his/her practice under State law for maximum reduction of physical or mental disability and restoration of a recipient to his/her best possible functional level.

-Physical Therapy, Occupational Therapy, and Services For Individuals With Speech, prescribed by a physician or other licensed practitioner within the scope of his or her practice under State law and provided to a recipient by, or under the direction of, a qualified physical therapist, occupational therapist, speech pathologist, or audiologist.
+d.
+Physical Therapy, Occupational Therapy, and Services For Individuals With Speech, Hearing, and Language Disorders (MSIS Code=34)(See 42 CFR 440.110).--These are services prescribed by a physician or other licensed practitioner within the scope of his or her practice under State law and provided to a recipient by, or under the direction of, a qualified physical therapist, occupational therapist, speech pathologist, or audiologist.
 It includes any necessary supplies and equipment.

 2-176 Rev. 91